xbid/reading-notes/Code201/class-04.md

 ![  ](class04\se2.JPG)

+Photo by Ducket Book

 **Containing Elements**

 ![  ](class04\th3.JPG)

+Photo by Ducket Book

 **ControLLing the position of eLements**

 CSS has the following positioning schemes that allow you to control the layout of a page: normal flow, relative positioning, and absolute positioning.
 You specify the positioning scheme using the positionproperty in CSS.
 You can also float elements using the float property.

 ![  ](class04\fo4.JPG)

+Photo by Ducket Book

 **Linking to other sites**